China, India, Pakistan, Japan: The power politics of map drawing

 Similar to numbers and figures that seem to be objective, but are not required to be accurate, maps are especially effective as instruments of propaganda.

-The modern geopolitics that influence the region date back to the British Empire in India, and the "princely state" of Jammu and Kashmir that was dissolved following the partition of India in 1947.
+The modern geopolitics that influence the region date back to the British Empire in India and to the princely state of Jammu and Kashmir that was dissolved following the Partition of India in 1947.

 Mapping nationalism

 India, China and Pakistan are not the only countries using maps as a propaganda tool.
-Many Asian countries publish official maps with geography that has a fleeting connection with accuracy.
+Many Asian countries publish official maps with geography that has at best a fleeting connection with accuracy.

 In this respect, it is not surprising to see maps becoming a contentious issue between countries.

-In 2019, several countries in Southeast Asia strongly criticized the movie "Abominable" for a scene where a map depicting China's controversial interpretation of the South China Sea was seen in the background.
+In 2019, several countries in South-East Asia strongly criticised the movie Abominable for a scene where a map depicting China's controversial interpretation of the South China Sea was seen in the background.

 Interpreting Google Earth